Epex

+Name

+The group's name, Epex, which stands for "Eight Apex".
+The meaning of the group is said to be when the gathering of eight youths reaches eight different apexes.

 History

 Pre-debut activities

 Keum is a former contestant of Mnet's Produce X 101.
 As a 2-year old trainee representing C9 Entertainment, he was eliminated in the final episode and was ranked 17th place.

-2021: Debut with Bipolar series
+2021: Introduction, debut and Bipolar series

-C9 Entertainment opened several SNS accounts on March 1, 2021, stating that they would become the artist accounts for the new idol group prior their debut.

-On April 1, 2021, the group's official name was announced to be EPEX, which stands for "Eight Apex".
-The meaning of the group is said to be when the gathering of eight youths reaches eight different apexes.

-On May 7, 2021, a teaser titled "Prelude of Anxiety" was released on the group's SNS accounts.
+On March 1, 2021, C9 Entertainment announced would introduced the members of their upcoming boy group under the tentative name C9Rookies.
+The group's members were revealed individually starting on March 2 (in order: Keum, Baekseung, A-Min, MU, Yewang, Jeff, Wish and Ayden).
+On April 1, the group's logo and official name were revealed.
+A teaser titled "Prelude of Anxiety" was released on May 7.
 Their debut EP, Bipolar Pt.1: Prelude of Anxiety and its lead single "Lock Down", was released on June 8.

-On September 24, 2021, a teaser titled "Prelude of Love" was released on the group's SNS accounts.
+On September 24, 2021, a teaser titled "Prelude of Love" was released on the group's social media accounts.
 Their second EP, Bipolar Pt.2: Prelude of Love and its lead single "Do 4 Me" was released on October 26.